Battle of Badr: Legacy

 In the Quran, the battle is referred to as Yawm al-Furqan (يَوْمُ الْفُرْقَانْ; /ar/).
 The story of the Battle of Badr has been passed down in Islamic history throughout the centuries, before being combined in the multiple biographies of Muhammad that exist today.
-It is mentioned in the Quran, and all knowledge of the battle comes from traditional Islamic accounts, recorded and compiled sometime after the battle.
-There is little evidence beside these and there are no written descriptions of the battle prior to the 9th century, and as such, the historicity and authenticity of the battle are debated by contemporary historians.
+It is mentioned in the Quran, and all knowledge of the battle comes from traditional Islamic accounts, recorded and compiled sometime after the battle such as those from the 8th century.
+Although some histories believe there is little evidence beside these, and as such, the historicity and authenticity of the battle are debatable.

 "Badr" has become popular among Muslim armies and paramilitary organizations.
 "Operation Badr" was used to describe Egypt's offensive in the 1973 Yom Kippur War as well as Pakistan's actions in the 1999 Kargil War.
 Iranian offensive operations against Iraq in the late 1980s were also named after Badr.
 During the 2011 Libyan civil war, the rebel leadership stated that they selected the date of the assault on Tripoli to be the 20th of Ramadan, marking the anniversary of the Battle of Badr.

 The Battle of Badr was featured in the 1976 film The Message, the 2004 animated movie Muhammad: The Last Prophet, the 2012 TV series Omar and the 2015 animated movie Bilal: A New Breed of Hero.